 Among frontline health organizations in GHC’s countries of operation, demand is high for the diverse talent and quality training GHC provides through the fellowship.
 Each year, GHC receives an average of twice as many applications for fellow placement organizations as we can accept.

 of partners said fellows met or exceeded goals of work assignment during the fellowship year.

 of GHC placement organization partners return year-over-year.

-Working in teams of two, fellows fill critical capacity gaps that allow organizations to further the impact of their work.
+Fellows work in teams of two – one national fellow and one international fellow – filling critical capacity gaps that allow organizations to further the impact of their work.
 GHC fellows are a multidisciplinary group of young professionals who offer a wide range of technical skills, professional experience, educational backgrounds, and diverse perspectives.
 Their contributions are enhanced by their participation in the GHC community, which serves as a place of learning, support, and discernment.

 GHC advertises the fellowship opportunities and candidates apply to up to three specific fellowship roles, for which they have relevant skills and experience.
-GHC reviews applications, interviews a select group, and recommends finalists to placement organizations, who then are encouraged to use their own interviewing protocols to make the final selection.
+GHC reviews applications, interviews a select group, and recommends finalists to placement organizations, who interview candidates to make the final selection.